All Episodes

 Hey, Sean, thanks for taking my call.

-But I mean, it's just it's nuts.
+But, I mean, it's just, it's nuts.

-I mean, when when there's an overwhelming evidence against the left, you know, in terms of Hillary Clinton or anything, you know, they act dumb.
+I mean, when there's an overwhelming evidence against the left, you know, in terms of Hillary Clinton or anything, you know, they act dumb.

 But when there's zero evidence against Trump, it's a problem.